 - CHS student work and assessments to ensure that work and grading is comparable with Edmonds CC students.

-- The classroom observation should be for the entire class period followed by review/discussion of the observation form and obtaining signatures at the conclusion of the review as required.
+- The classroom observation should be for the entire class period followed by review/discussion of the observation form signatures.
 If an immediate review or discussion is not an option, a signed copy (main office should be able to make a copy) should be left with the CHS Associate Faculty with a definite determined follow-up plan.

 - Sign the Faculty Coordinator/Liaison Classroom Observation Form and submit to the CHS Director after discussion with the CHS Associate Faculty.

-In the case of concerns over the quality of instruction, the following steps should be taken to enable the high school and school district to address the concerns of the CHS representative (Faculty Coordinator/Liaison) or student perceptions as reflected in the end-of-term student course evaluation/questionnaire.
+In the case of concerns over the quality of instruction, the following steps should be taken to enable the high school and school district to address the concerns of the CHS representative (Faculty Coordinator/Liaison) or student perceptions as reflected in the End-of-course Questionnaire.
 It is intended that the instructional issues be addressed on a case-by-case basis with the goal of assisting the CHS Associate Faculty to correct the problem(s).